mozilla/bigquery-etl/script/metadata/README.md

-For each profiled column (latest snapshot, excluding `undocumented`): fuzzy-match the column name to source-ping probes (top 3), then prompt the LLM with the column name, data type, profiling stats (null rate, distinct count, top/example values, plus a PII-suppressed flag when the profiler set one), the matched probe (name/description/`data_sensitivity`/`tags`), and the compacted taxonomy.
+For each profiled column (latest snapshot, excluding `undocumented`): fuzzy-match the column name to source-ping probes (top 3), then prompt the LLM with the column name, data type, the column's existing BigQuery description (read live from the source table's `COLUMN_FIELD_PATHS`, if it has one), profiling stats (null rate, distinct count, top/example values, plus a PII-suppressed flag when the profiler set one), the matched probe (name/description/`data_sensitivity`/`tags`), and the compacted taxonomy.
 The model returns the labels above and a `data_collection_category` (technical / interaction / web_activity / highly_sensitive, per Mozilla's [data collection categories](https://wiki.mozilla.org/Data_Collection#Data_Collection_Categories)), deferring to a Glean `data_sensitivity` unless observed content overrides it.
-A profiling description is used only if the table has one (the production profiler emits none).
+The existing description is often the strongest signal for non-Glean tables that have no probe.

 ## Non-goals (PoC)